-Massage of the inner thigh could be helpful up to a point.
+Massage of the inner thighs could be helpful up to a point.
 But it won’t be the panacea that gets you into the Van Damme splits.

 I once got an email from a young baseball pitcher’s mother.
 Her son had seen some of the top physical therapists in the U.S. to help with nagging shoulder issues.

-For the pitcher in his stage of life, it’s not an issue.
-But for many adults, massage alone won’t fix muscles that feel “tight.”
+For the pitcher, in his stage of life, it’s not an issue.
+But for many adults, massage alone won’t fix muscles that feel tight.

 Think again about the inner thigh muscles.
 Let’s say we want to get those inner thigh muscles to lengthen.
 We massage them.
 And massage them.
 And massage them.
 Each time we massage the inner thigh muscles, we get a little bit of extra length for a short bit of time (could be a few minutes, could be an hour, could be a day).

-If you choose to keep using massage to fix your tight muscles, this is how you do it.
+If you choose to keep using massage to fix your tight muscles, this is how you do it:

 The contraction part is key.
 You should use contractions of varying lengths and intensities to train muscles to be stronger in new positions.

 Again, to truly get better at a new length, the muscle must learn to contract there.
 This builds strength that the muscle can use in the lengthened AND the shortened position.

 This requires a little bit more understanding and thought.

-Flexible women who have “tight muscles” around their hips often report feeling worse after foam rolling their “tight glutes” or “tight hip flexors.”
+Flexible women who have tight muscles around their hips often report feeling worse after foam rolling their glutes or hip flexors.
 In these cases, the women have weak glutes and weak hip flexors.

 These muscles have no problem with getting long.
 They just aren’t strong.
 Telling those muscles to relax more creates instability, and the body starts to complain.
-You may feel pinching, intense sensations, and/or a sense of looseness or laxity.
+You may feel pinching, intense sensations, or a sense of looseness or laxity.
 This can be scary.
 You might get so afraid you think you need surgery.

 Remember that muscles are the organ of movement.
 They determine your ability to move and position your body.
-If they don’t function well, you SHOULD feel it.
+If they don’t function well, you should feel it.
 It’s a feedback mechanism so you can manage and tend to your body!
 It doesn’t mean you’re broken or damaged and need drastic fixing.

 By telling weak muscles to relax more, you disturb a delicate balance.
-To fix the problem, you don’t need surgery or MORE massage.
+To fix the problem, you don’t need surgery or more massage.
 You need to bring strength to the muscles!
 You need to build strength at every length.

 To summarize, massage is best used in these scenarios: